 At about the time American soldiers at Camp Funston came down with the yet-unnamed Spanish Flu, French and British forces were in trouble along the Western Front.
 Germany had a readily observable objective: Split apart the Allies so the German war machine could break through the 440-mile line and overrun the French countryside.

 Although troops on both sides of the line had been unable to really move much for three years, the Germans were hopeful their spring offensive would be decisive.
-Georges Clemenceau, then the French Premier, told an American newsman:
+Georges Clemenceau, then the French Premier, told an American newsman (with great urgency):

 A terrible blow is imminent.
 Tell your Americans to come quickly.